-- CAZy_fam: name of the CAZy family (linked to the corresponding CAZy's family web page). - BeginB: position, on the HMM, of the beginning of the alignment between the sequence and the HMM. - EndB: position, on the HMM, of the end of the alignment between the sequence and the HMM. - LengthB: Length of the HMM. - BeginQ: position, on the sequence, of the beginning of the alignment between the sequence and the HMM - EndQ: position, on the sequence, of the end of the alignment between the sequence and the HMM - LengthQ: length of the sequence - Eval: Evalues of the alignment - Coverage: Coverage of the HMM coverage= (endB-beginB)/lengthB.
-It gives an indication about how complete the module is.
+- CAZy_fam: name of the CAZy family (linked to the corresponding CAZy's family web page). - CAZy_subfam: name of the CAZy subfamily (linked to the corresponding CAZy's subfamily web page). - Begin: position, on the HMM, of the beginning of the alignment between the sequence and the HMM (only if Method is HMMER). - End: position, on the HMM, of the end of the alignment between the sequence and the HMM (only if Method is HMMER). - Method: method by which this correspondance was found. - Number of tools: number of tools that found the same correspondance as this one.
+If > 2, the prediction is considered correct.